What types of polished concrete do you offer?

 If I’m building a new house and pouring a new slab, at what stage is it best to get the concrete polished?

-OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which informs them of the best way to pour the slab for getting the best polished concrete results.
+OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which advises them of the best way to pour the slab for getting the best polished concrete results.

-As a general rule the concrete should be cured for 28 days before we come and actually do the polish.
-Then we can do the polish all at once, or in two stages.
+As a general rule the concrete should be cured for 28 days before we actually arrive to do the polish.
+Then we can do the polish all at once, or in 2 stages.
 If we are to do the procedure all at once, we do the floors after the frame is up and internals are watertight.
 If we need to do it in 2 stages, it requires us to do an initial grind and grout prior to the frame being erected and a protective coating being placed over the floor until works have been completed or just before the plaster.
 We then remove the protective coating and can polish up the floor.
 It is much better for everyone if we come in after the frame is up, but before the skirting and plaster gets done.

 Is polished concrete expensive?

 Mechanically polished concrete has a minimal lifetime cost (see below comparison to other flooring options).
 There are too many options and variables to answer this question in this section.
 Polished concrete is not a mass-manufactured product that is simply installed, it is a process of grinding and polishing an individual concrete floor.
-Factors that will affect the end price include how open the floor plan is (so that the grinders and equipment can access all areas easily otherwise hand work needs to be factored in), the condition of the floor, if it is a new or an existing slab, and how elaborate any decorative options might be, like how much stone exposure you want visible, and what gloss level you want.
+Factors that will affect the end price include how open the floor plan is (so that the grinders and equipment can access all areas easily, otherwise hand work needs to be factored in), the condition of the floor, if it is a new or an existing slab, and how elaborate any decorative options might be, like how much stone exposure you want visible, and what gloss level you want.
 To get the best idea of how much polished concrete will cost on your floor, it is best to speak to one of the team at OzGrind.

 If you would like to get an initial pricing estimate yourself, please feel free to use our Cost Calculator.